Mastering Social Media Crisis Comms

 By Shannon Van Every, Senior Account Manager

 Crises may happen in the real world, but they catch fire and spread on social media.
-One minute, your organization is humming along just fine, and the next minute, you’re embroiled in crisis.
+One minute, your organization is humming along just fine, and the next minute, you’re embroiled in a crisis.
 An executive comes under scrutiny for alleged wrongdoing.
 Your organization is caught amid a legal battle.
 Or maybe a spokesperson makes a poor word choice.
 Whatever it is, the speed and ease at which social media fans the flames of crisis can whip up a firestorm of critique.

-Public outcry can cause severe damage to your organization’s reputation and, if publicits stock value.
+Public outcry can cause severe damage to your organization’s reputation and, if public, its stock value.
 Because news spreads so quickly across social media, that must be one of the first venues where you address the crisis.

 That’s why B2B tech comms teams must have a social-media focused crisis communications plan that is tested and ready to go.
 A social media crisis comms plan needs professionals with media training, both within your organization and your public relations agency, to immediately address the issue on all fronts before someone else can drive the narrative.